chzbrgr71/container-hackfest/challenges/challenge7-secret-configmap.md

     2) "allkeys-lru"
     ```

-4. Update the Microsmack sample app and replace environment variables with a ConfigMap
+4. Update the Microsmack sample web app and replace environment variables with a ConfigMap

 5. Create a Secret and use it to deploy a Postgres DB

-    * Base64 encode values for secret
-    * Create a secret.yaml file and deploy to cluster
+    * Base64 encode values for secret and add them to a secret.yaml file

+        ```
+        echo -n "admin" | base64 | pbcopy
+        echo -n "Your@Password" | base64 | pbcopy
+        echo -n "secret_key" | base64 | pbcopy
+        ```

+    * Deploy the secret.yaml into kubernetes
-    * Deploy the modified Postgres container that utlizes the secret
+    * Deploy the modified Postgres container that utlizes the secret.
+Use the "chzbrgr71/postgres:secret" image
+    * Test connectivity

+    ```
+    $ kubectl exec db -it bash
+    root@db:/#
+    root@db:/# psql -U admin -W
+    Password for user admin:
+    psql (9.4.14)
+    Type "help" for help.

+    admin=#
+    CREATE SCHEMA test;
+    CREATE TABLE test.test (coltest varchar(20));
+    INSERT into test.test (coltest) values ('It works!');
+    SELECT * from test.test;

+    # Use "\q" to exit psql
+    ```

 ## Advanced areas to explore

+1. Create a secret for an Azure Container Registry.
+Use "imagePullSecrets" to deploy Pod
-1. Use HashiCorp Vault to store/encrypt secrets
+2. Use HashiCorp Vault to store/encrypt secrets